makism/dyconnmap/tests/README.md

 # About

 Currently, we use _pytest_ for the tests.
-Each test contains a some ground truth results, and a set of data that each function/method will use.
+Each test contains a some ground truth results (organized under `groundtruth/`), and a set of data that each function/method will use (in `sample_data/`).

 # Run